Orson’s Review is a digital literary journal committed to delivering the wise yet approachable.

 To best understand what Orson’s Review aims to publish, we highly recommend browsing earlier issues.
 A few words to get you started, however: we won’t shy away from the experimental, nor will we begrudge the traditional.
 Whether you have multiple credits to your name, or are new to your craft: if you believe you have something to say, and that you could be saying it in an interesting way, we’d be honored if you considered submitting to Orson’s Review.

-Issue One of Orson’s Review is now live.
-Issue Two of Orson’s Review will be published on March 19th, 2019.
+Issue One and Issue Two of Orson’s Review are now live.
+From April 1st, 2019 to July 15th, 2019, we’ll be accepting submissions for Issue Three.
 Before submitting, please review the Orson's Review Submission Guidelines below.

 Orson's Review Submission Guidelines